- Perl Basics

 Perl is an Open Source software, licensed under its Artistic License, or the GNU General Public License (GPL).

 Perl was created by Larry Wall.

-At the time of writing thi tutorial, latest version of perl is 5.16.2
+At the time of writing this tutorial, the latest version of perl was 5.16.2.

 Perl is listed in the Oxford English Dictionary.

-PC Magazine named Perl a finalist for its 1998 Technical Excellence Award in the Development Tool category.
+PC Magazine announced Perl as the finalist for its 1998 Technical Excellence Award in the Development Tool category.

 Perl takes the best features from other languages, such as C, awk, sed, sh, and BASIC, among others.